Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: -VAR Problem: Nonconvex case

 \subsection{Continuity of the control-to-state mapping}

-This subsection is devoted to studying some continuity properties of $S$.
-They will later be used to prove the existence of solutions to the semilinear data assimilation problem.
-Their proofs follow standard arguments and can be found in a slightly different framework, for instance, in~\cite{Tro, meyer2017optimal}. \begin{lemma} Let Assumptions~\ref{assum:001-b},~\ref{assum-beta}, and~\ref {assum:002} hold.
+In this subsection we study certain continuity properties of $S$.
+They will be used to prove existence of solutions to the nonconvex DA problem.
+Their proofs follow standard arguments and can be found, in a slightly different framework, for instance, in~\cite{Tro, meyer2017optimal}. \begin{lemma} Let Assumptions~\ref{assum:001-b},~\ref{assum-beta}, and~\ref {assum:002} hold.
 There exist $c_1,c_2>0$ such that